garrandall/popular-music-data/tracks/oooh-this-i-need-elisa-fiorillo.md

 Oh, no

 Yes, I live in the future every single day
-(Ooh, this I need)
+(Oh this I need)
 Every second brings me closer
 To something that you'll say

 In your hallucinogenic, funky fire-starting ways
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)
 Wow
 I'm with this
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)
-Ooh
+Oh

-Ooh, this I need
+Oh this I need

 Wow
 I'm beautiful
 Or so you tell me so
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)

 You say I've got the body
 That you just love to hold
-(Ooh, this I need, ooh, this I need)
+(Oh this I need, oh, this I need)

 So, baby
 When I say I burn for you